 Interview by Morgan Sears-Williams

-About the writer: Morgan is a fourth year photography student and runs the Friday #ArtCrush series on the OCAD U Photography Blog.
-She loves speaking to other artists about social justice, how to break barriers within artist communities and nurturing the arts in alternative spaces.
-She is the Art Director for The RUDE Collective, a student representative on the Photography Curriculum Committee and has done workshops on intersectionality and allyship relating to LGBTQ folks.
+About the writer: Morgan is a photo alumni and runs the Friday #ArtCrush series on the OCAD U Photography Blog.
+She loves speaking to other artists about social justice, how to break barriers within artist communities and nurturing the arts in alternative non-institutional spaces.
+She is the Art Co-ordinator for The RUDE Collective, and has done workshops on intersectionality and allyship relating to LGBTQ folks.
 To see more, you can visit her website or her instagram.